Robinhood Review 2020 (Is It Available In Australia?)

-Today, I'll be reviewing the platform and explaining how it works so you'll be ready when it does come to Australia.
+Today, I'll be reviewing the platform and explaining how it works so you know whether or not to keep an eye on it for the future.

 Robinhood Review 2020

 Robinhood offers commission-free stock, ETF and options trades.
 Robinhood was the only platform to offer commission-free trading until recently.

 Today, large American banks and brokerages such as Bank of America, JP Morgan Chase, and TD Ameritrade are offering commission-free trading.

 Robinhood's barebones trading platform and free cryptocurrency trading continue to help it stand out from the rest.